 - Work towards and encourage the highest possible level of achievement for all pupils - Value and respect all pupils equally, treating them in a polite, positive, responsive and considerate manner - Apply the school's Policy on Behaviour and Discipline [or state exact title if different] as situations demand in order to encourage and develop appropriate behaviours - Ensure that items confiscated from pupils are left in a safe place, ideally labelled and locked away.
 Parents/guardians should be informed about when items will be returned.
 [Alternatively, set out the School's own practice or procedure for dealing with confiscated items] - Ensure that you do not breach professional boundaries and do not act in a way that could be misinterpreted or otherwise leave you vulnerable to allegations of inappropriate behaviour.
 In this respect you are advised to familiarise yourself with the non-statutory guidance document called 'Guidance for Safer Working Practice for those Working with Children and Young People in Education Settings'.
-This document was updated in 2015 by the Safer Recruitment Consortium, a Partnership between the NSPCC, the Lucy Faithfull Foundation, NASS and CAPE.
-It "provides simple but detailed and practical advice to support schools and colleges and their staff in their safeguarding responsibilities".
-The document can be located at the following link:
+This document was updated in May 2019 by the Safer Recruitment Consortium, a Partnership between the NSPCC, the Lucy Faithfull Foundation, NASS and CAPE.
+It provides simple but detailed and practical advice to schools, colleges and the three safeguarding partners, in order to support them and their staff in their safeguarding responsibilities.
+The document can be located at the following link: https://c-cluster-